binbat/live777/libs/net4mqtt/README.md

 Usage: net4mqtt [OPTIONS] <COMMAND>

 Commands:
-  socks  use local socks5 mode as client local  use local proxy mode as client agent  use agent mode as server help   Print this message or the help of the given subcommand(s)
+  socks  use local socks5 proxy mode as client local  use local port proxy mode as client agent  use agent mode as server help   Print this message or the help of the given subcommand(s)